Is crypto currency real money?

-Cryptocurrency (or “crypto”) is a class of digital assets created using cryptographic techniques that allow people to securely buy, sell or exchange them.
+Cryptocurrency, or “crypto”, is a class of digital assets created using cryptographic techniques that allow people to securely buy, sell or exchange them.
 Unlike traditional fiat currencies controlled by national governments, cryptocurrencies can circulate without a monetary authority, such as a central bank.
-WHAT IS CRYPTOCURRENCY?
+So, what is cryptocurrency?
 Cryptocurrency is software-based virtual money.
-When you buy cryptocurrency, you buy a digital asset based on an algorithm.
+When you purchase cryptocurrency, you are buying a digital asset based on an algorithm.

-Cryptocurrency is a type of digital currency that generally only exists electronically.
-Usually, you use your phone, computer, or a cryptocurrency ATM to buy cryptocurrency.
-Bitcoin and Ether are well-known cryptocurrencies, but there are many different cryptocurrencies and new ones are still being created.
+It is a type of digital currency that generally only exists electronically and is usually acquired through your phone, computer, or a cryptocurrency ATM.
+Bitcoin and Ether are two of the most well-known cryptocurrencies, but there are many different types and new ones are still being created.
 Cryptocurrencies do not have a central issuing or regulatory authority, but rather they use a decentralized system to record transactions and issue new units.
+Cryptocurrency couldn't exist without the technology and the “miners” who verify transactions.
+Before investing in cryptocurrency, it is important to do your research.

 Marci Gauer